32012178/Richard-and-Conor-s-Assignment/README.md

 my line graphs worked really well.
 I was really happy with them and they demonstrated the correlations i wanted.

-I enjoyed working with Richard and this topic, hwoever richard and I bot hagreed that we would like to work on another topic next time.
+I enjoyed working with Richard and this topic, hwoever richard and I both agreed that we would like to work on another topic next time.